 After Director Broscheid, Jeff Graves from the Colorado Division of Reclamation, Mining and Safety, spoke about mine cleanups happening throughout the state and how it affects the water quality.
 John Stulp from the Colorado Water Board also talked about how we are going to implement the state’s water plan and what it means for the future of Colorado’s people and fish.
 Members also learned more about veteran programs and taking action for clean water from some national Trout Unlimited staff members.

-There is a rumor that the Hotel Colorado is haunted and on Saturday night, it seemed _MG_0202that way as the ghost of our 26th president, Theodore Roosevelt joined our dinner banquet and talked about his life’s journeys and how the open wilderness changed his perspective on life.
+There is a rumor that the Hotel Colorado is haunted and on Saturday night, it seemed that way as the ghost of our 26th president, Theodore Roosevelt joined our dinner banquet and talked about his life’s journeys and how the open wilderness changed his perspective on life.
 He went through his days as a boy with asthma living in the city and how the open air of the woods would help cure him mentally and physically.
 Teddy spoke to the point of how we all should carry on his legacy and protect and fight for the wilderness so it can improve everyone’s quality of life.

 At the dinner banquet, CTU also present various awards to chapters, volunteers, leaders and other members who served as stewards to our rivers.
 Among the winners were also the newest Silver Trout Award winners, Larry Quilling and Glen Edwards.